gax1985/OpenCorporation/Technology - The Operating System.md

 >[!pros]
 >
 >1.
 Internet connectivity is not needed!
 A lot of members of our human family live without this amenity
 >2.
-There is an abundance of Open-Source Large Language Models that can be used commercially! to list a few :
+There is an abundance of free Open-Source Large Language Models that can be used commercially!

+>[!cons]
 >
 >1.
+The free Open-Source Large Language Models tend to produce responses that may be not as impressive as ChatGPT 4.0 ( although, in terms of quality of responses, it is very close to ChatGPT 3.5's quality).

+###### The Plan :

+1. The **Operating System** would download the **Large Language Model** from [[[Hugging Face – The AI community building the future.](https://huggingface.co/)|HuggingFace.com]], in accordance to the current ranking of the model of choice ( and its suitability for the task).
+2. The model would be trained on the freely-sourced books that would be most useful to the writer by using [[[nomic-ai/gpt4all: gpt4all: run open-source LLMs anywhere (github.com)](https://github.com/nomic-ai/gpt4all)| GPT4ALL]], which is made by [[[Nomic AI](https://home.nomic.ai/)|Nomic.AI]] as a graphical interface for interacting with Large Language Models.
+It has a wonderful feature of being able to be trained on a large variety of file formats :

+4. Afterwards, the model would be ready for use!